1832 (About The Founding)

 Wabash College is accredited by the North Central Association of Colleges and Schools of the Higher Learning Commission.

-Patrick E. White was elected the 15th President of Wabash College by the Board of Trustees in January 2006.
-He formally took office on July 1, 2006.
-President White earned his bachelor's degree with honors from the University of Chicago in 1971.
-He earned his master's degree and Ph.D. in English and American Literature from the University of Iowa.
+Gregory D. Hess was elected the 16th President of Wabash College by the Board of Trustees in January 2013 and formally took office on July 1, 2013.
+President Hess earned his bachelor's degree in economics from the University of California, Davis, and his master's degree and Ph.D. in economics from The Johns Hopkins University.
+Prior to his service to Wabash College, he was Dean of the Faculty and Vice President for Academic Affairs at Claremont McKenna College.
 For more information, see his web page.

 The Wabash College Campus